llvm/llvm-project/llvm/docs/Mdl/MachineDescriptionNotes.md

 ### **Method 1: SuperScalar and Out-Of-Order CPUs**

-Fully protected pipelines, forwarding, out-of-order issue and retirement, imprecise micro-operation modeling, and dynamic functional unit allocation make this class of

-CPUs difficult to model_ precisely._  However, because of their dynamic nature, precise modeling is both impossible and unnecessary.
+Fully protected pipelines, forwarding, out-of-order issue and retirement, imprecise micro-operation modeling, and dynamic functional unit allocation make this class of CPUs difficult to model _precisely_.
+However, because of their dynamic nature, precise modeling is both impossible and unnecessary.
 But it is still important to provide descriptions that enable scheduling heuristics to understand the relative temporal behavior of instructions.

 This method is similar to the way Tablegen “Schedules” associate instructions with a set of ReadWrite resources, which are in turn associated with sets of ProcResources (or functional units), latencies and micro-operations.
 This approach works well for superscalar and out-of-order CPUs, and can also be used to describe scalar processors.